 Step 4: Plan Development (Identifying Courses of Action)

-In Step 4, the planning team develops courses of actions for accomplishing each of the objectives identified in Step 3 (for threats, hazards, and functions).
-Courses of action address the what, who, when, where, why, how for each threat, hazard, and function.
+In Step 4, the planning team develops courses of action for accomplishing each of the objectives identified in Step 3 (for threats, hazards, and functions).
+Courses of action address the what, who, when, where, why, and how for each threat, hazard, and function.
 The planning team should examine each course of action to determine whether it is feasible and whether the stakeholders necessary to implement it find it acceptable.
 For additional issues to consider as you develop courses of action for functions, please see the Plan Content section.

 Identify Courses of Action